 Delivering a good product to our users is, and always will be top priority at SatisMeter, that’s why today we’re announcing the release of a whole new set of features.
 After talking to our customers and careful consideration, we’ve created a brand new survey designer in SatisMeter.
 In addition, we’re putting the power in your hands to customize the questions you include.

 We’ve always allowed users to alter the wording and personalize their NPS questions, but now we’re taking this to the next level.
 Users can now add extra questions to their surveys in three different formats, a 1-5 rating, free text, or single selection answers.
-To try it out for yourself just log into SatisMeter or start your free trial.

 New Question Types

 Single selection answers

 Allow you to give a series of options as answers to a question, which respondents then pick one of.
 This is a great way to identify product highlights and pain points, while keeping response rates high.